knuckleswtf/scribe-js/docs/guide-getting-started.md

 For details, check out [Documenting API information](documenting-api-information.html).

-## Choose your routes
+## Filter your routes
-Next up, decide what routes you want to document.
-This is configured in the `routes` key of `.scribe.config.js`.
-By default, Scribe will try to document all of your routes, so if you're okay with that, you can leave it at that.
+You might also want to decide what routes you want to document.
+By default, Scribe will try to document all of your routes (except websocket routes), so if you're okay with that, you can leave it at that.

 If you'd like to exclude some routes, there are two ways:

 - In the docblock for the endpoint, add this tag: `@hideFromAPIDocumentation`.

-- The second way is by setting your `routes` config.
+- Set the `routes` key in your `.scribe.config.js`.
 Here's what it looks like:

 ```js